 It’s too easy to criticize the new documentary “Israelism” and debunk its gross misrepresentation of the complex Israel-Palestinian conflict.
 But as bad as I feel for viewers who have to brave the propaganda, as I watched the film I felt even worse for the filmmakers and the Palestinians.

 I felt bad for the filmmakers because I could feel the exertion they must have gone through to stick to only one side of the story.
 Don’t assume it’s so easy to exclude crucial context that is so obviously missing.
 There is no mention, for instance, of the UN role in the creation of Israel, Arab aggression at the birth of the state, chronic Palestinian terror and rejection of peace offers, the denial of any Jewish connection to Jerusalem, and on and on.
-These facts are so well known, I could almost feel the filmmakers asking themselves: “Should we include some of this stuff just to appear more balanced and credible?”
+These facts are so well known, I could almost feel the filmmakers asking themselves: “Should we include at least a little of this stuff just to appear more credible?”

 In fact, as I watched the film, I imagined an enterprising activist who would re-edit the film to include the missing context and correct the misleading claims.
 They might call the film, “Israelism: Exposed,” with the slogan: “For those who want the whole truth.”
 It would become must-see viewing for anyone interested in Zionism, the Palestinian cause, the dark art of propaganda and the search for truth.

-This narrative is convenient if you want to attack the Jewish establishment and let Jew haters off the hook.
-Indeed, the narrative ignores the great number of Jewish kids who never went to Jewish day schools or summer camps but have been poisoned on Israel precisely by propaganda vehicles like “Israelism,” not to mention BDS campaigns that routinely malign Israel as a genocidal, baby-killing apartheid regime.
+This narrative is convenient if you want to predictably bash the Jewish “establishment” and let Jew-haters off the hook.
+Indeed, the narrative ignores the great number of Jewish kids who have had no connection to that establishment and never went to Jewish day schools or summer camps.
+Those kids have been poisoned on Israel not by some mythical establishment but by propaganda vehicles like “Israelism,” not to mention BDS campaigns that routinely malign Israel as a genocidal, baby-killing apartheid regime.

 Evidently, the real culprits in “Israelism” are not the slew of anti-Israel groups dedicated to demonizing the world’s only Jewish state, but those Jewish schoolteachers and summer camp leaders who couldn’t curb their enthusiasm for sharing their Zionist pride.

-Thus, the very notion of Israel advocacy in the film takes on a sinister tone, as if anything short of perfect even-handedness is an unforgiveable sin.
-This coming from a documentary that is so one-sided it borders on boredom.
-When a filmmaker doesn’t mind being repetitive, boring and melodramatic for the sake of an agenda, you know it’s primarily propaganda.
+Thus, the very notion of Israel advocacy in the film takes on a sinister tone, as if anything short of perfect even-handedness is an unforgivable sin.
+This coming from a documentary that is so one-sided it crosses into boredom.
+When a filmmaker doesn’t mind being repetitive and melodramatic for the sake of an agenda, you know it’s propaganda.

-When a filmmaker doesn’t mind being repetitive, boring and melodramatic for the sake of an agenda, you know it’s primarily propaganda.
+When a filmmaker doesn’t mind being repetitive and melodramatic for the sake of an agenda, you know it’s propaganda.

 But boring doesn’t mean it won’t be popular, for the simple reason that bashing Israel is the safe, conformist choice in today’s progressive circles.
 In truth, the real rebels these days are the Zionists, because they don’t mind being unpopular if it means standing up for what they believe.
 They believe that a people that yearns for 1900 years to come home, and then creates against all odds an imperfect but vibrant and resilient nation bursting with innovation that helps the planet, is an endeavor worth defending and being proud of.
 These Zionists don’t feel duped by their education– they feel blessed.